Cyber4All/terraform-cyber4all-catalog/modules/ecs-service/README.md

 	 # --------------------------------------------

-	 # The percentage for the ECS service's average CPU utilization threshold.
-The service uses a target tracking scaling policy.
-	 auto_scaling_cpu_util_threshold  = number

 	 # The maximum number of instances of the ECS service to run across the ECS cluster.
 Auto scaling will not scale beyond this number.
 	 auto_scaling_max_number_of_tasks  = number